ovh/puppet-thebastion/README.md

 }
 ```

-You can consult REFERENCE.md file for a complete list of available parameters.
+You can consult [REFERENCES.md](REFERENCES.md) file for a complete list of
+available parameters.

 ### Customize plugins configuration

 For security reasons, or simple customization of a plugin, you might want to
 change a plugin configuration.
-You have multiple choices in order to do this :
+You have multiple choices in order to do this:

-* Instanciate a plugin configuration directly in your manifest :
+* Instantiate a plugin configuration directly in your manifest:

 ```puppet
 thebastion::plugin {'selfResetIngressKeys':